leighmt/GettingandCleaningDataCourseProject/README.md

 ### Actions taken by the script

 1. Check to see if data exists if not then download and unzip the archive from the Internet
-1. Merge the training and test data sets to create a single data set
- 1. First rbind the test and train sets for each dataset
- 1. Then cbind the 3 data sets (subject, y, x)
+1. Merge the training and test data sets to create a single data set by irst rbind the test and train sets for each dataset then cbind the 3 data sets (subject, y, x)
  1. First column is subject
  1. Second column is the activity label
  1. Remaining columns are the results
 1. Create a variable for the clean data set so that we can modify and store it
 1. Extract the measurements on the mean and standard deviation only
 1. Extracts the feature names from ./UCI HAR Dataset/features.txt and creates a list of those values that match the strings "mean()" and "std()" and stores them in a new list meanSDFeatures